-As we mentioned earlier, the "Outperformance EBITDA" target was just ~$1mm off, so as a sanity check this bonus amount in 2021 (i.e. the $9.87mm payout) appears to be right.
+As we mentioned earlier, the “Outperformance EBITDA” target was just ~$1mm off, so as a sanity check this bonus amount in 2021 (i.e. the $9.87mm payout) seems reasonable.

-This is the reason behind why there are only two pro rata adjustments for almost hitting the "Midpoint EBITDA" and nearly reaching the "Outperformance EBITDA".
+This is the reason why there are only two pro-rata adjustments for almost hitting the “Midpoint EBITDA” and nearly reaching the “Outperformance EBITDA”.

 On the flip side, any excess above the “Outperformance EBITDA” will NOT result in any extra compensation either.
 The maximum that can be earned is $10mm each year.

-If the target is met every single year, this is in no way a negative for the sponsors as it means that JoeCo is performing very well.
+If the target is met each year, this is in no way a negative for the sponsors as it means that JoeCo is performing well.

 In a sense, this type of compensation earn-out is an attempt to replicate management rollover equity, but there are still some limitations (i.e. rollover equity is preferable, given there is more for the management to lose than missing out on some bonus payments).

-But to wrap this section up, the "Total Bonuses Paid" will be the sum of the "Total Compensation Earn-Outs" and the "Pro-Rata Adjustments".
-This line item will flow into the financial build right before the "Pro-Forma EBITDA".
+But to wrap this section up, the “Total Bonuses Paid” will be the sum of the “Total Compensation Earn-Outs” and the “Pro-Rata Adjustments”, which flows into the financial build before the “Pro-Forma EBITDA” line item.

 Step 8.
 Debt Schedule

-In order to finish the income statement and cash flow statement we have to complete the debt schedule.
+To finish our income statement and cash flow statement build, we must complete the debt schedule.

 The first step will be to determine if there’s enough cash to pay down the revolver:

-...Then see is there's any excess cash remaining to sweep into the Unitranche Debt:
+Then, we will see if there’s any excess cash remaining to sweep into the unitranche debt:

-To start the debt schedule, we reference “Free Cash Flow (Pre-Revolver)” on the CFS into the Debt Schedule and rename the line item "Excess Cash Available for Revolver."
+Going further into the optional repayments, we reference “Free Cash Flow (Pre-Revolver)” on the CFS into the Debt Schedule and rename the line item “Excess Cash Available for Revolver.”
 We want to see this number without having to constantly scroll back up to the CFS.